 The VIROMOCK challenge

 The goal of all these reference datasets is to allow to perform an objective comparison of bioinformatics pipelines used to detect and analyse viruses.
 At first, researchers can use these datasets to check whether their current pipelines are behaving as expected, and how modifying some parameters can affect their pipeline performance depending on the challenge investigated.
 Second, it can be interesting for researchers to compare their results with those of other labs/pipelines.
+Third, using the datasets in different pipelines will assess their potential value as benchmarking datasets.
+For this purpose, we propose to organize a “VIROMOCK challenge”.
+It is envisioned as a dynamic challenge to attract the community of bioinformatics and plant virologists to engage in evaluating their pipelines and at the same time evaluating the usefulness and robustness of the proposed benchmarking datasets.
 In the frame of this challenge, researchers are encouraged to provide feedback on the results they obtained for each dataset they analyse and on the difficulties they may have encountered.
 This can simply be done by completing a Google spreadsheet added to each dataset page of the GitLab repository.
 Then, the results will be compiled for each dataset, helping to identify which pipelines perform best in approximating the real composition of the datasets and providing an idea about the robustness of the parameters used.
 If researchers agree, the compiled results will be open access on the GitLab repository for each dataset, allowing an easy and objective comparison of the results.

 Conclusion